MTG/melon-playlist-dataset/index.md

 ### Description of the files

-In [Melon Music Dataset page](https://arena.kakao.com/c/8/data) you can find the following files to download:
+In [Melon Playlist Dataset page](https://arena.kakao.com/c/8/data) you can find the following files to download:

  - `song_meta.json`: contains information for the 707,989 songs, including:
    - `_id`: Song ID